IPNEWPAY/doc-acq/docs/pct/settings/account/mfa/configure-mfa.md

 # Configuring your MFA

 :::note
-To enable MFA for your ShellHub account, you must provide a recovery email.
+To enable MFA for your Newpay Docs account, you must provide a recovery email.
 :::

 You can configure MFA using a Time-Based One-Time Password (TOTP) app.
 In order